NYC Office Buildings

 The Differences Between Financing Commercial vs Residential Real Estate

-Real estate is a popular investment option for many people in Canada who want to build wealth and create passive income streams.
+Real estate is a popular investment option for many people who want to build wealth and create passive income streams.
 However, financing commercial and residential properties can differ significantly in several ways so let’s discuss these differences in more detail and explore the critical factors that investors need to consider when investing in real estate.

 Loan terms and requirements